-Covenant House New Jersey has developed the Dove Learning Center utilizing a blended-learning approach to strengthen resilience skills – so vital to maintaining a positive living environment – in the homeless youth we serve.
+CHNJ has developed the Dove Learning Center (DLC) which utilizes a blended-learning approach to strengthen resilience skills.
+Resilience skills are key to transitioning our youth to independent living and to maintaining a positive living environment thereafter.

 Forging strong, supportive relationships with our youth has been central to CHNJ’s approach since its inception.
 We have learned through our research that certain characteristics have been shown to promote resilience in youth.
 Such characteristics include cognitive skills; self-awareness; emotional regulation; delay of gratification; confidence; and connection with faith or spirituality.

 Housing stability is the foundation upon which we hope our youth can gain their footing.
 We have identified five content areas for the DLC—Education; Employment; Financial Literacy; Social Navigation; and Physical, Emotional, and Spiritual Wellness—the mastery of which we believe will improve every young person’s housing resilience.

 Support youth to achieve their own educational goals, beginning with an emphasis on attaining basic cognitive skills and credentials.

 Help youth obtain an immediate income and advise them to advance in their vocational goals.

 Teach youth financial literacy skills needed to obtain and maintain apartments and live independently, including shopping, saving, opening bank accounts, paying bills, using credit cards, and managing debt.

 Strengthen communication and conflict resolution skills needed in professional interactions and other formal relationships (e.g. landlord-tenant), through improved self-awareness and emotional regulation.

 Provide opportunities to exercise, improve eating habits, learn mindfulness and meditation skills, connect with spirituality, and contribute to the community by giving back to others in need.